 Both parties need a Venmo account to send or request money.
-Once set up, users input the contact name and a reason for the payment, and indicate the transfer amount.
+Once set up, users input the contact’s name and a reason for the payment and indicate the transfer amount.
 When you receive money, you need to manually request it be transferred into your bank account unless you want it to stay in the Venmo account to use for future transactions.

 Transfer time: Instant

-Zelle is an increasingly popular way to send and receive money with people you know and trust.
+Zelle is a popular way to send and receive money with people you know and trust.
 Fast and free, you can find this tool in the banking app of hundreds of banks and credit unions nationwide.
-Zelle makes it easy to send money straight from your banking app even if your recipient has a different U.S.based bank or credit union.
-Zelle payments are processed quickly and the recipient receives a notification explaining what they need to do to receive their payment.
+Zelle makes it easy to send money straight from your banking app even if your recipient has a different U.S. based bank or credit union.
+Zelle payments are processed quickly, and the recipient receives a notification explaining what they need to do to receive their payment.